 This is a good, standard lump charcoal.
 While not made from ultra dense quebracho wood, what it lacks in cost efficiency, reusability, and sheer long lasting power it makes up for in flavor.

-Made from a mix of hickory, oak, and maple woods, the flavor of the smoke this charcoal produces exemplifies traditional Southern barbeque, with its naturally sweet and delicious flavors on full display here.
+Made from a mix of hickory, oak, and maple woods, the flavor of the smoke this Cowboy Charcoal produces exemplifies traditional Southern barbeque, with its naturally sweet and delicious flavors on full display here.

 There’s no gimmick or super special qualities here; it’s just a bag of extremely high quality charcoal with the flavors most people have come to associate with Southern barbeque ready to be mingled into the meat of your choice.
 It’s a good price, comes in a variety of bag sizes, and is just all around great quality lump charcoal.